First, he thinks that he's found the trick to monetarism.

 The long run level of prices is determined by three things.
 The size of the monetary base, the natural reserve ratio, and velocity per time period.
 For analysis, we can hold velocity constant.
 The ratio of base money to broader money will tend to oscillate around this natural ratio as deviations to far from it will lead to losses.
 That is, if ever reserve ratios become too far below or too far above the natural ratio, banks and other financial institutions must allow their reserve or capital ratios to rise or else risk insolvency.
 Those banks that don't adjust in a timely manner go out of business.

 My exposition leads me to a second principle as well.
-The growth rate of Mis a function of the expecation of P*y.
+The growth rate of Mt is a function of the expecation of P*y.
 If actual nominal GDP is lower than expected nominal GDP, there is an output deficiency.
 This follows from Say's law.
 If their is excess demand for money, then there is necessarily a surplus of goods due to their prices being above the market clearing price.
 This excess demand for money will be offset by the creation of purchasing power in the form of fiduciary currency or anything else used as money.
 The process can be described below.

 1) Prices of goods are higher than money balances merit